On nodal deformations of singular surfaces in $\mathbb P^3$: Deformations of surfaces with a double line

 \section{Deformations of surfaces with a double line}

 In this section we will consider Problem \ref {prob:main} for a surface $S$ of degree $n\geq 3$ that has only \emph{ordinary singularities} along a line $R$.
-This means that: (a) the points of $R$ are double points for $S$, (b) at the general point $p\in R$ the tangent cone to $S$ at $p$ consists of two distinct planes containing $R$, (c) there are finitely many \emph{pinch points} $p\in R$ such that the tangent cone to $S$ at $p$ consists of a double plane.
-A minimal resolution $f: S'\longrightarrow S$ of $S$ is obtained by blowing--up $R$ in $\mathbb P^3$ and by taking the strict transform $S'$ of $S$.
+This means that: (a) the points of $R$ are double points for $S$, (b) at the general point $p\in R$, the surface $S$ has local equation $xy=0$, (c) there are finitely many \emph{pinch points} $p\in R$, where the local equation of $S$ is given by $x^2y-z^2=0$.
+With the terminology of \cite{FFP} and related references, the surface $S$ is an example of \emph{semi-smooth surface}.
+In particular, the tangent cone to $S$ at the general point $p\in R$ consists of two distinct planes containing $R$, while the tangent cone to $S$ at a pinch point $p\in R$ consists of a double plane.